informix/informix-db-examples/streaming/cdc/README.md

 ## Required Software

-* Java SDK (IBM, Oracle, RedHat)
+* Java SDK (IBM, Oracle, OpenJDK, and others)
-* Access to Maven Central for Informix JDBC as well as a few support libraries
+* Access to Maven Central for a few libraries

 ## Building the Samples
 All Examples are built using the Gradle build system.
 After downloading/cloning this project to your local workstation, you can open a command prompt or Unix Bash shell.
-Make sure you are inside the `java` subdirectory where this README.md file resides.
+Make sure you are inside the `java` subdirectory where this `README.md` file resides.

 Make sure `javac` is set in your PATH so the gradle build can use it to compile the java files.